Mortgage Guaranty Insurance Report

-- Industry wide in 2008, contingency reserves were reduced for the second time since 1985.
-Such reserves declined again in 2009 - 2012, but increased in 2013.
+- Industry wide in 2008, contingency reserves were reduced for the first time since 1986.
+Such reserves declined again in 2009 - 2012, but increased in 2013 and 2014.
 Contingency reserves are special reserves that mortgage guaranty insurers are required to maintain by statute.
 They are equal to 50 percent of premium, and must be maintained for 10 years, but may be used to cover losses in excess of 35 percent of premium in a given year.
 Contingency reserves covering Missouri losses in 2008 declined by a modest $29.1 million, but more substantially in 2009 ($67.2 million) and 2010 ($54.6 million).
 In 2011, contingency reserves increased by almost 3 million.
 In 2012, contingency reserves declined by $7.7 million.
-In 2013, contingency reserves increased by $7.7 million and again in 2014, by $19.7 million.
+Contingency reserves increased by $7.7 million in 2013, 19.7 million in 2014, and again in 2014, by $24.3 million.

 - The housing crisis has also contracted the market for mortgage guaranty insurance, as evidenced by premium.
 In 2008, mortgage guarantee premiums peaked at $113.6 million, but declined to $76 million in 2014.